About STFM and Family Medicine Education

 November 1, 1968

-Third organizational meeting, Houston.
-Bylaws were adopted; Lynn Carmichael elected founding president.
+The third organizational meeting was held in Houston, TX.
+Bylaws were adopted; Lynn Carmichael was elected founding president.
 The Society had 105 Charter members, an income of $505, and $64 in expenses.

 February 8, 1969

-Fourth organizational meeting, Chicago, on the date that family practice was approved as the twentieth medical specialty.
-A full slate of founding officers was approved.
+The fourth organizational meeting was held in Chicago, on the date that family practice was approved as the 20th medical specialty.
+A full slate of founding officers were approved.

 Summer 1969